Are your products Vegan?

 Are your products safe for sensitive skin?

-All of our products are plant-based and natural.
-We avoid artificial fragrances, detergents and harsh chemicals...because, yuck.
+All of our products are made from vegan, high quality ingredients and use paraben & formaldehyde free preservatives.
+We avoid detergents and harsh chemicals...because, yuck.
 So, yes, they are safe to use on sensitive skin.
 That said, if you have been diagnosed with a specific skin condition please consult your doctor before use.
 Also, It never hurts to roll a tiny amount onto a tiny part of your skin and wait 24 hours.
 See if you have a reaction before you proceed.

 What about allergies or environmental sensitivities?